ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

 # Accounts

-An `Account` represents a Dwolla API partner Dwolla account that was established on dwolla.com.
+An `Account` represents your Dwolla Master Account that was established on dwolla.com.

 ### Migrating Transfer user Accounts to Dwolla API Customers
 Dwolla offers a seamless process for migrating existing Transfer user Accounts managed via OAuth on your platform to Dwolla API [Customers](#customers).
 The user Account will maintain existing functionality on dwolla.com and will act as a separate Dwolla API Customer upon completion of the migration.
 To learn more about upgrading to the Dwolla API, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).